ramtinJ95/Mywiki/Perfomance Concepts.md

 resources are shut down, and the warehouse status changes to “Suspended”.
 Compute resources waiting to shut down are considered to be in “quiesce” mode.

+Until data has not changed and the query is the same - Snowflake reuses the data from the cache.
+Please note,  Each time the persisted result for a query is reused, Snowflake resets the 24-hour retention period for the result up to a maximum of 31 days from the date and time that the query was first executed.
+After 31 days, the result is purged, and the next time the query is submitted, a new result is generated and persisted.

 #### Query Performance
 When Snowflake warehouse cannot fit an operation in memory, it starts spilling ( storing) data first to the local disk of a warehouse node and then to remote